EllaSvete/reading-notes/Read-04-Notes.md

   - How to make any element *look* like a top level heading.
 * <span style= "font-size:> 32px; margin: 21px 0;">
     - This will render it to look like a top level heading.

+* The <div> HTML element is the generic container for flow content

 ## Wireframe: